WahajJaved20/WahajJaved20/README.md

 - 🔭 I’m currently studying in **FAST National University and i am an academic content writer part time.**

-- 🌱 I’m currently learning **Data Science, Flutter, React, Python.**
+- 🌱 I’m currently learning **Data Science, Flutter, React, Python, Solidity.**

 - 👯 I’m looking to collaborate on **Projects which are interesting and mind-boggling because challenges are the fun part of life.**